-The patch that humans can recognize as a real object is meaningful.
+\textbf{\emph{(2) Meaningful patches.}} A patch that humans can recognize as a real object is meaningful.
 Most existing meaningful patches \cite{sharif2019general,hu2021naturalistic,xiao2021improving,yin2021adv} are generated by GAN.
 Adversaries generally train a generator to produce realistic or natural-style adversarial patches \cite{xue2021naturalae,duan2020adversarial,cheng2022physical}.
 Face stickers are common every day and can be seen at festivals or large events.
-Recently, Wei et al. \cite{wei2022adversarial} optimize cartoon stickers' location and rotation angle to achieve a high success rate against the face recognition system.
+Recently, Wei et al. \cite{wei2022adversarial} optimized cartoon stickers' location and rotation angle to achieve a high success rate against the face recognition system.
 They do not need to compute each pixel value of adversarial patterns.
 Thus their method is easier to implement and more threatening.

-Inspired by natural shadows, Zhong et al. \cite{zhong2022shadows} produce adversarial shadows in the real world and achieve a 95\% success rate.
-They construct a triangular area and use the PSO strategy to search for the optimal location by optimizing three coordinates of vertices.
-In order to adjust the brightness of shadows, they manipulate the L channel of LAB space according to SBU Shadow dataset \cite{vicente2016large}, they statistic the mean ratio of pixel values of LAB triple channels to simulate settings of realistic shadows.

-However, DAS \cite{wang2021dual} combines the meaningful patch and meaningless patch.
-As shown in Fig.\ref{patch} (b), the patch generated by DAS consists of two parts: the outline of a smiling face and the texture of illegible patterns.
-Neural networks prefer texture information when extracting features, so the adversarial texture is used to deceive the attention of DNN.
+Inspired by natural shadows, Zhong et al. \cite{zhong2022shadows} produced adversarial shadows in the real world and achieve a 95\% success rate.
+They construct a triangular area and use the PSO strategy to search for the optimal location by optimizing the three coordinates of the vertices.
+In order to adjust the brightness of shadows, they manipulate the L channel of LAB space according to the SBU Shadow dataset \cite{vicente2016large}, and they statistically analyze the mean ratio of pixel values of LAB triple channels to simulate settings of realistic shadows.
+However, DAS \cite{wang2021dual} combines the meaningful patch and the meaningless patch.
+The patch generated by DAS consists of two parts: the outline of a smiling face and the texture of illegible patterns.
+Neural networks prefer texture information when extracting features, so the adversarial texture is used to deceive the attention of the DNN.
 At the same time, a meaningful contour is used to distract human attention, which makes the adversarial texture inconspicuous.